 “It is critically important that we take a lead role in ensuring students can achieve their dream of obtaining an undergraduate college degree,” Boyd said.
 “It is our mission and responsibility to do everything we can to ease the financial burden for our middle- and working-class families, and UT Promise is an ideal conduit to achieve that.”

 UT Promise is a last-dollar scholarship program that will guarantee free tuition and fees for students with a family household income of under $50,000 and after other financial aid is received (such as Pell Grants, HOPE Scholarship, or other institutional scholarships).
 Students must qualify for the Hope Scholarship and meet the academic qualifications for the institution to be eligible for this new scholarship.
-To help ensure success, students will be matched with volunteer mentors and will complete four hours of service learning each semester.
+To help ensure success, students will be matched with volunteer mentors and will complete eight hours of service each semester.

 UT Promise will welcome its first class in the fall of 2020, and the scholarship program will include those students who were previously enrolled in college when the program begins in 2020.
 Qualifying Tennessee residents who meet the criteria for UT Promise can transfer from any institution.
 UT Promise is an expansion of scholarship offerings and does not replace existing scholarships.

 The University of Tennessee Foundation will simultaneously launch the UT Promise Endowment campaign to help fund this initiative.
 In the interim, the University will cover the cost.